minamagdyshehata/UnauthorizedAccess/README.md

 05- Download the project zipped folder and unzip it from:
 https://github.com/minamagdyshehata/UnauthorizedAccess/archive/master.zip

-06- Creat a new GMAIL email and configure it to allow less secured apps by setting this option to "ON" from:
+06- Create a new GMAIL email and configure it to allow less secured apps by setting this option to "ON" from:
 https://myaccount.google.com/lesssecureapps?utm_source=google-account&utm_medium=web

 07- Go to the Unzipped project directory and run "SetupAndConfigureUA.py" and enter the following: